How to Find Out Which Command Word Executes

 If you are going to use a command name to intercept a built-in command, using the English command name will work even if a user of the macro use another language version of Word.
 But the opposite is not the case.
 If you create a macro using a command name in another language than Danish that macro will not run instead of the built-in command on that users computer – Word does not recognize the macro name as the name of a built-in command.
 This means that you should always use the English command names in macros that are to intercept built-in commands if there is any chance/risk that the macro is going to be used on a computer with another language version of Word than the one you are using.

-If you need to find a command name in English and if you know the name in another language, you can, for example, use the Microsoft Language Portal to look up the name in English.
+If you need to find a command name in English and if you know the name in another language, you can, for example, find information via Microsoft language resources.

 Example